 What are the SEED Awards?

-The SEED Awards for Entrepreneurship in Sustainable Development is an annual awards scheme designed to find the most promising, innovative and locally-led start-up social and environmental enterprises in countries with developing and emerging economies.
+The SEED Awards for Entrepreneurship in Sustainable Development is an annual awards scheme designed to find the most promising, innovative and locally led start-up eco-inclusive enterprises in countries with developing and emerging economies.
 The independent SEED International Jury of experts selects enterprises which have the potential to make real improvements in poverty eradication and environmental sustainability while contributing to a greener economy.

-Call for Applications for the 2016 Switch Africa Green-SEED Awards, SEED Africa Awards and SEED Gender Equality Awards closed on 31 March 2016.
+The Call for Applications for the 2017 SWITCH Africa Green-SEED Awards closed on 8 March 2017!

-No two enterprises are the same, either internally or as regards their operating environment.
-The SEED Catalyser offers each SEED Award Winner a customised support package consisting of tools, capacity building, profiling, network building, and financing, all tailored to their individual needs.
-Details of the four components of the SEED Catalyser are:
+No two enterprises are the same, either internally or as regards to their operating environment.
+SEED offers each SAG-SEED Award Winner a customised support package consisting of tools, capacity building, profiling and network building, all tailored to their individual needs.
+Details of the four components of the SEED Support are:

 Up to fifteen SAG-SEED Awards in Burkina Faso, Ghana, Kenya, Mauritius, South Africa and Uganda are sponsored by the SWITCH-Africa Green project, which is implemented by UNEP with the assistance of the European Union:

 SWITCH-Africa Green is implemented by UNEP with the assistance of the European Union.
 The European Union is made up of 28 Member States who have decided to gradually link together their know-how, resources and destinies.
 Together, during a period of enlargement of 50 years, they have built a zone of stability, democracy and sustainable development whilst maintaining cultural diversity, tolerance and individual freedoms.
 The European Union is committed to sharing its achievements and its values with countries and peoples beyond its borders.